Gamocosm/Gamocosm/README.md

 It provides an HTTP API for starting and stopping Minecraft servers, downloading the world, etc.
 Please check it out and help improve it too!

+### Gamocosm Minecraft Flavours
+The [gamocosm-minecraft-flavours][10] repository includes the setup scripts used to install different flavours of Minecraft on a new server.
+Read this [wiki page][11] for adding support for new flavours, or manually installing something yourself.

 ### Contributing
 Pull requests are welcome!